tailcallhq/tailcallhq.github.io/docs/operators/cache.md

 }
 ```

-In another example if the directive is applied to a type as well as the fields of the type then the one at the field will take precedence
+When the `@cache` directive is applied both at the type level and on individual fields within that type, the field-level directive takes precedence:

 ```graphql
 type Query {